Bioconductor/bioconductor.org/content/developers/c-debugging.md

-n` doesn't look right -- it's probably meant to recycle `isProtected` in the case where a shorter logical variable is provided than the vector of elements requiring protection, but the value of `n` is not necessarily the lenght of `isProtected`.
+n` doesn't look right -- it's probably meant to recycle `isProtected` in the case where a shorter logical variable is provided than the vector of elements requiring protection, but the value of `n` is not necessarily the length of `isProtected`.
 Let's have a look at what we've got, using a C-level R function `Rf_PrintValue` to print R values (SEXP's) in an R fashion